MitchiLaser/uplevel/Readme.md

 # Uplevel

 Access the values of variables in the parent scope.
-This package provides two commands: `upvar` and `uplift`.
+This package provides two commands: `upvar` and `upset`.

 ## Installation